General Guide by The All Tomato

 - Vision Control: Place and protect wards, while destroying the enemy's.
 Learn more in the chapter 'Closer Look: Warding & Vision'.

-- Buff monster rewards: The Blue Sentinel and Red Brambleback grant buffs to their slayers.
+- Buff monster rewards: The Blue Sentinel and Red Brambleback grant temporary buffs to their slayers.
 Protect them, and try to steal the enemy's.
-These transfer to a champion's killer.
+These buffs transfer to a champion's killer.

-- The Crest of Insight (blue buff) grants mana regeneration and cooldown reduction for frequent ability usage.
-It's best to give blue buff to ability-oriented allies (usually a mage, assassin, or fighter).
+- The Crest of Insight (blue buff) grants resource regeneration and cooldown reduction.
+It's best to give blue buff to ability-oriented allies (a mage, assassin, or fighter).

 Kills are not objectives!
 They are a means to an end - controlling actual objectives.
 While killing champions gives substantial gold and experience bonuses, a numbers advantage, and is disturbingly satisfying, it is possible to win games with no kills.